Lakyiere/ToDo_list/README.md

 # Functionalities

-The app sovles the followig tho still under development
+The app solves the following problems, tho still under development

-• See hover states for all interactive elements on the page
+• Hover states for all interactive elements on the page

 • Add new to-dos to the list